lijubehera/lijubehera/README.md

 Here are some of my works and learning projects:

-🔹 E-Commerce Platform – A shopping web app with cart & payment features

-🔹 Student Management System – CRUD app for handling student records
+🔹 Canteen Management System – CRUD app for handling student records

 🔹 Portfolio Website – Personal portfolio showcasing projects & achievements